Archive-42/march2022-archive/react/interview-questions-js.md

     myFunction();

     function myFunction() {
-        'use strict';
+      "use strict";
       y = 3.14; // This will cause an error
     }
     ```